hyperspy/hyperspy/doc/user_guide/mva.rst

 to obtain physically meaninful components from the result of a data decomposition by Blind Source Separation (BSS).

-To perform BSS on the result of a decomposition, run the :py:meth:`~.learn.mva.MVA.blind_source_separation' method, e.g._
+To perform BSS on the result of a decomposition, run the :py:meth:`~.learn.mva.MVA.blind_source_separation` method, e.g.:

 .. code-block:: python